 - 4-5 tbsp oil for spreading the dough sheets

 Size of the baking pan: 20×30 cm / 8×11 inches

 Cook the pasta in a pot of slightly salted water until tender.
 Drain the noodles and combine immediately with melted butter.
 Set aside.

 Place cottage cheese in a bowl.
 Add sugar, vanilla sugar, lemon zest, egg yolks and raisins, and mix them thoroughly.
 Add a pinch of salt to the egg whites and beat until stiff peaks form.
 Gently fold the foam in the cottage cheese mixture.
 Finally stir in the pasta.

 Preheat the oven to 170°C / 338°F.

-Grease a baking pan, then line it with 3-4 strudel dough sheets (spread oil on each sheet when placing them in the pan).
+Grease a baking pan, then line it with 3-4 phyllo dough sheets (spread oil on each sheet when placing them in the pan).
 Spoon the filling on the top of the dough layer and spread evenly.
 Cover it with the remaining dough sheets (don’t forget to spread oil on them).
 The last step is to spread beaten egg on top of the cake.

 Place the pan into the oven and bake the cake for 35-40 minutes or until top is golden brown.